PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 - Modules required for the application to run must be loaded with the application and initialized when the application runs.
 - Modules containing features that are rarely used (or are support modules that other modules optionally depend upon) can be loaded and initialized on-demand.

-Consider how you are partitioning your application, common usage scenarios, application start-up time, and the number and size of downloads to determine how to configure your module for downloading and initialization.
+Consider how you are partitioning your application, common usage scenarios and application start-up time for determining how to configure your app for initialization.

 ### Integrate Modules With The Application